vparthasarathy10/CMSC35200/final_project/README.md

   - Evaluates the trained models on validation and test sets.
   - Reports performance metrics (Accuracy and Weighted F1) and inference times.

+These scripts assume the MELD dataset has been downloaded and placed alongside them in the same directory.

 ## Requirements

 - Python 3.7+